 Congratulations!
-You've decided to ask the love of your life to marry you.
-Now all you need is the perfect ring for when they say “yes!”
-Even if you understand the 4C’s that define a diamond's quality (cut, clarity, color and carat), figuring out which cut you should get can be harder than deciding to pop the question in the first place.
+You’ve decided to ask the love of your life to marry you.
+Now all you need is the perfect diamond ring for when they say “yes!”
+Even if you understand the 4C’s that define a diamond’s quality (cut, clarity, color and carat), figuring out which cut you should get can be harder than deciding to pop the question in the first place.
 You want to pick the one that gives you the most bang for your buck.

-Each diamond cut reflects light differently, affecting the overall look of the stone and ring size.
+There are different types of diamond shapes, and each diamond cut reflects light differently, affecting the overall look of the stone and ring size.

 Popular Engagement Ring Sizes

 Stop in any jewelry store or take a quick browse online and you’ll find engagement rings available in all styles, cuts and sizes.
 Some of these are more traditional, using classic metals and cuts, while others are modern, using cuts that are unexpected, unusual and as unique as the person receiving it.
 While there are many options, most engagement rings end up sharing similar characteristics.

 Most engagement rings boast a traditional round cut diamond weighing around 1-carat.
 The round diamond gives any ring a classic, sophisticated appearance.
 Regardless of the diamond shape, a well-cut diamond reflects light off internal surfaces and bounces back towards your eye.
 With a round-cut diamond engagement ring, the stone is cut in a way that is precisely designed to maximize the amount of light it reflects.
 This makes round cut diamonds one of the most brilliant diamond cuts, meaning round cut diamonds will gleam more than other popular cuts.

 Average Carat Size for an Engagement Ring